ozontech/file.d/README.md

 * Simply configurable with YAML
 * Prometheus-friendly: transform your events into metrics on any pipeline stage
 * Well tested and used in production to collect logs from kubernetes cluster with 4500+ total CPU cores
-* Don't loose any data due to commitment mechanism
+* Reliable: doesn't loose data due to commitment mechanism

 ## Performance
-On MacBook Pro 2017 with two physical cores `file-d` can achieve throughput:
+On MacBook Pro 2017 with two physical cores `file.d` can achieve throughput:
 * 1.7GB/s in `files > devnull` case
 * 1.0GB/s in `files > json decode > devnull` case

-### Benchmarks
-To be filled

-### Optimization tips

-#### CPU
-* Limit regular expressions usage if you care about CPU load.
-* File input plugin must have at least X files to process data efficiently.
-Where X is number of CPU cores.
-* Plugin parameters such as `worker_count`, `batch_size` may have huge impact on throughput.
-Tune them for your system and needs.
-* Pipeline parameter `capacity` is also highly tunable.
-Bigger sizes increase performance, but increase memory usage too.

-#### RAM
-* Memory usage is highly depends on maximum event size.
-In the examples below it's assumed that `event_size` is an maximum event size which can get into pipeline.
-* Main RAM consumers are output buffers.
-Rough estimation is worker_count×batch_size×event_size.
-For worker_count=16, batch_size=256, event_size=64KB output buffers will take 16×256×64KB=256MB.
-* Next significant RAM consumer an event pool.
-Rough estimation is capacity×event_size.
-So if you have pipeline with capacity=1024 and event_size=64KB, then event pool size will be 1024×64KB=64MB.
-* For file input plugin buffers takes worker_count×read_buffer_size of RAM which is 2MB, if worker_count=16 and read_buffer_size=128KB.
-* Total estimation of RAM usage is input_buffers+event_pool+output_buffers, which is 64MB+256MB+2MB=322MB for examples above.

-## Installation
-To be filled

-## Guarantees
-To be filled
+Throughput on production server to be filled.

 ## Plugins